Housing

 Cupertino has serious housing problems.
 Across income and age ranges, finding an opportunity to live in Cupertino is rare and often unaffordable.
 Data over the past decade help illustrate this reality, clear and objectively:

-• The price of housing dramatically increased: the median home price more than doubled, at nearly $2.5 million dollars.
+• The price of housing dramatically increased: the median home price more than doubled, reaching nearly $2.5 million dollars.
 2 Rents are typically above 3,000 a month, meaning that even a household making over $100,000 annually would be cost-burdened to rent a typical apartment in Cupertino.
 3

 Fig8_JobsHouseholds_overTime_.jpg